 Contemporary Art Start

-Emphasizing verbal development, creative thinking capacity, group discussion skills, and Common Core connections, Contemporary Art Start (CAS) connects 3rd-12th grade classrooms across Los Angeles County with the diversity and power of contemporary art.
-Serving approximately 110 teachers and 4.000 students each year, CAS combines professional development, classroom curriculum, multiple museum visits for students, and family involvement into a long-term and sustainable program that supports both teacher and student development.
+Emphasizing verbal development, creative thinking, and Common Core skill building through inquiry-based learning, Contemporary Art Start (CAS) connects 3rd-12th grade classrooms across Los Angeles County with the diversity and power of contemporary art.
+Serving approximately 110 teachers and 4,200 students each year, CAS combines:

 - $110 per teacher